claudiospizzi/SecurityFever/README.md

 ## Requirements

-The following minimum tested requirements are necessary to use this module:
+The following minimum requirements are necessary to use this module:

 * Windows PowerShell 3.0
 * Windows Server 2008 R2 / Windows 7